New Japan Central: How to watch New Japan events, complete list of upcoming matches, lineups, singles champions, and tag champions, English and Japanese commentary availability - Pro Wrestling Torch

 - Kota Ibushi vs. Yota Tsuji

-New Japan Strong, July 2 – Taped at the L.A.
+New Japan Strong: Fireworks Frenzy, July 2 – Taped at the L.A.
 Dojo (Debuts each week on Friday night in English and Japanese commentary on NJPW World, Also available to purchase in blocks on Fite.TV)

 New Japan Strong: Road To Tag Team Turbulence, July 9 – Taped at the L.A.
 Dojo (Debuts each week on Friday night in English and Japanese commentary on NJPW World, Also available to purchase in blocks on Fite.TV)